Generalized compressible flows and solutions of the H(div) geodesic problem: Existence and uniqueness of the pressure

-Therefore, $\phi$ is bounded in a neighbourhood of $\rho =0$.
-As a consequence, by standard convex analysis arguments, $\phi$ is also locally Lipschitz on the same neighborhood and the subdifferential of $\phi$ at 0 is not empty, i.e.\ there exists $p\in B_0^*$ such that
+which implies } Therefore, $\phi$ is bounded in a neighborhood of $\tilde{\rho}=0$.
+As a consequence, by standard convex analysis arguments, $\phi$ is also locally Lipschitz on the same neighborhood and the subdifferential of $\phi$ at 0 is not empty, i.e.\ there exists $P\in B_0^*$ such that

 By the definition of $\phi$, this implies